cene555/ru-clip-tiny/README.md

 ---

-RuCLIPtiny (Russian Contrastive Language–Image Pretraining) is a neural network trained to work with different pairs (images, texts).
+RuCLIP tiny (Russian Contrastive Language–Image Pretraining) is a neural network trained to work with different pairs (images, texts).
 Our model is based on [ConvNeXt-tiny](https://github.com/facebookresearch/ConvNeXt) and [DistilRuBert-tiny](https://huggingface.co/DeepPavlov/distilrubert-tiny-cased-conversational-v1), and is supported by extensive research zero-shot transfer, computer vision, natural language processing, and multimodal learning.

 ## Result evaluation